Jordan-Pierce/CoralNet-Toolbox/README.md

 #### **Future Features**
 - `Analysis`: Calculate CPCe statistics from locally trained model's predictions
 - `Clean`: Use `CleanLab.ai` to identify potentially incorrectly labeled patches

+#### Update (12/2023):

+A new GUI using `gradio` is current in the works, which will provide a more user-friendly interface, as well as the ability to run remotely within a cloud resource.
+Stay tuned.

 #### **How to use**
 To use these tools, you should have access to the CoralNet platform.
 Once you have an account,